HONE KOUKA | CO-DIRECTOR | CREATIVE VISION

 Mīria is a poet, and writer, director, producer of theatre and film.
 An award-winning playwright, Mīria’s work has toured New Zealand, Australia, Hawai’i, Canada and the United Kingdom.

 Her first stage play, the award winning Oho Ake premiered in Wellington in 2004, produced by Tawata Productions.
 In 2007, Mīria made her international debut as a playwright.
-Her work includes and what remains, Urban Hymns, Sunset Road, The Vultures and The Night Mechanics.
+Her work includes and what remains, Urban Hymns, Sunset Road, The Vultures, The Night Mechanics and Fire In The Water, Fire In the Sky.

 In 2017, Mīria was the Fulbright-Creative New Zealand Pacific Writer in Residence at University of Hawai’i, Mānoa and won the Bruce Mason Playwriting Award.